 Once these possibilities are ruled out, other avenues can be explored.

 B. Random Drug Screening: Students experiment with drugs for a variety of reasons.
 We believe the institution of a random drug screening will make it easier for students to make good choices about their health and well-being.

 Alcohol is not a substance that is detected in the hair test.
 If a student is suspected of being intoxicated, a breathalyzer or urine test will be performed.
 The Substance Abuse Action Plan will be used if a test is positive, if there is an admission of guilt, or if other evidence suggests the student is or has been using alcohol.

 Substance Abuse Action Plan:

-1. 1st positive test, possession or admission of use – The student will be put on a Substance Abuse Contract which will include the following:
+1. 1st positive test, possession or admission of use – The student will be put on a Substance Abuse Plan which will include the following:

-2. 2nd positive test, possession or admission of use (any time in career of student) – The student will be put on a Substance Abuse Contract which will include the following:
+2. 2nd positive test, possession or admission of use (any time in career of student) – The student will be put on a Substance Abuse Plan which will include the following:

 3. 3rd positive test, possession or admission of use (any time in career of student) – The student will be dismissed from St. Francis Borgia Regional High School.